 After you have made all the changes you wish in a program, the game will automatically begin and continue with your modifications.
-When you end the game session and turn off the computer, all programs will return to their original settings.
+When you end the game session and turn off the computer or when you return to the main menu, the program will return to its original setting.

 If you should decide that you would like to make additional changes after a game is running, hold down the Control (CTRL) key and push the "E" key (CTRL E) during the game.
-You will return to the program menu where you may select the Teacher Option.
+On the Muppet Learning Keys, use the ZAP key.
+You will return to the program menu where you may select the CHANGE OPTION.
 Then follow the directions to make your changes.